bmichaelis/genie/readme.md

 go install
 genie
 ```
-# Contribute
+## Contribute

-Feel free to fork this project to contribute other features.
-Here are some things to remember...
+Feel free to fork this project to contribute other generators.

-1. KISS - Keep it simple
-2. Features must be optional (CRUD using different database)
-3. Features should be generic in use.